waveware4ai/PortablePython/README.md

 Compile How to
 ------------
-Perform compilation by referencing the script folder
+Perform compile by referencing the script folder